jonathanschneider/ProPresenter-Suite/README.md

 1. In the section of the function you want to execute, browse the file you want to edit.
 ProPresenter Suite will show a notification once it finishes.
 1. In ProPresenter force save by pressing Ctrl + S or Cmd + S.
 1. Choose "Revert" in the dialog.

-Unfortunately the GUI is only in German.
-Pull requests are welcome.

 ## Development